Statistics Notebook

 1. Define the metric (conversion rate, average amount, retention)

-2. Calculate required sample size before running
+2. Calculate the sample size you need before you start

 6. Report both statistical significance and practical significance